Debanshusam/lfcs/ServiceConfiguration.md

   * `root: user@test.com`

-    Whit this syntax will be added a classical email address
+    With this syntax will be added a classical email address

 * At the end of changes to `/etc/aliases` execute `newaliases` to apply changes